-The western Algarve is known for having some pretty high winds at times, especially along the coast but this type of weather is perfect for lots of activities including surfing (as it helps to create great waves) and land sailing.
+The western Algarve is known for having some pretty high winds at times, especially along the coast but this type of weather is perfect for lots of activities including surfing.

 Out of the peak summer season the winds can really whip up along the west coast of the Algarve so instead of trying to battle against them it is a great idea to embrace this weather phenomenon!

 If you are already a surfer then think about visiting the west coast out of the peak summer season when you will have many of the beaches to yourself and be able to experience some fantastic waves – just be sure to be safe and to take local advice if in doubt.